Hunt progression analytics

 What you can measure today

-The current Treasure Hunt reporting workflow is strongest for:
+Treasure Hunt reporting is strongest for:

-- overall hunt activity at campaign or touchpoint level
+- overall hunt activity at campaign or Touchpoint level

 - completion and participation patterns over time